aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.12.1 (February 17, 2019) =
+* FIX: Correct an issue with adding external URLs introduced in 2.12.0 (thanks Людмила via email).
+* FIX: Don't rely on external sources for CSS.

 = Version 2.12.0 (February 16, 2019) =
 * Improvement: Use a dropdown search when choosing the default 404 destination on the options page.